 - LSG is surgery and has increased risk factors and a longer recovery time.

 - ESG is a non-surgical procedure offering a shorter recovery time.

 The risks associated with the use of general anesthesia apply to both LSG and ESG.

 - Risks of LSG include bleeding, leaking along the staple line, and abscess.

 - Risks of ESG include temporary vomiting and nausea (1-3 days), however, to date, ESG has shown a favorable safety profile.

 4. Dietary Considerations

-Both procedures require a special diet immediately afterward to give the stomach and digestive system time to adjust to the alterations that have been made.
+After both procedures, a special diet is required immediately to allow the stomach and digestive system to adjust to the alterations that have been made.
 The return to solid foods takes between 3-4 weeks after ESG and typically about 3 months for LSG.

-Contact IBI Healthcare Institute today to learn more about weight loss procedure options and taking control of your weight and health.
-Take the first step in your weight loss journey and contact us today for your personal consultation.
+Discover success stories and get inspired by IBI Healthcare Institute patient transformations.
+Contact us to inquire more about weight loss procedure options and taking control of your weight and health.
+Take the first step in your weight loss journey and contact us today for your consultation.